- CDH events are open to the TMU community and beyond.

 The “small web” is equal parts political and aesthetic.
 It engages with questions, posed by the early web, about what it means to have a personal presence online but in the light of today’s ubiquitous social media and commercialization.

-This Intro will touch on these aspects of the small web but will focus on one of its hallmarks—the handmade web page.
+These workshops will touch on these aspects of the small web but will focus on one of its hallmarks—the handmade web page.
 Using a minimal palette of HTML and CSS we will see how quickly a page can be created and published.
 This can be anything from a professional portal linking dispersed materials, to a zine, a poem, or ephemera like a bulletin, a postcard.

 This course can be counted towards the Canadian Certificate in Digital Humanities/humanités numériques.
 More information at: https://ccdhhn.ca/.